 This attack vector, fortunately, doesn’t affect Internet Explorer, Microsoft Edge, and Safari web browsers.

 This bug was reported to Firefox and Chrome on January 20.
-While the fix has landed in Chrome Canary browser, it’ll be rolled out in Chrome 58 which is slated to arrive next week.
+The bug has been fixed in Chrome 58, which is rolling out to the users.
 The issue remains unaddressed in Firefox.

 However, Firefox users can tackle this bug by going to